pedrosalesmiranda/langum_server/README.md

 to generate everything via console
 --------------------------------------
-no phonetic no id bug cant change id not packtitle language no expressions
+no phonetic no id bug cant change id not pack title language no expressions
 - move flask server and routes to other files
 """
 TODO